Go HERE to find out what UB is doing to prepare for flu season.

 What constitutes an emergency?
 Most people think of hurricanes, earthquakes and other natural disasters when considering the question.
 But a true emergency can be natural or man-made, and can involve a disruptive situation that unfolds in minutes or takes place over several days or even weeks.
 Inclement weather, a disease outbreak, fire, a bomb threat or other serious crime—any of these occurrences can prompt an emergency response on the University of Baltimore campus or in the city around us.

 Regardless of the nature of any emergency, proper planning can make responding easier for you and those around you.
-Whether you are visiting campus or are a long-standing member of the UB community, your safety and security are the top priorities of the UB Police Department and the University's Emergency Preparedness Committee.
+Whether you are visiting campus or are a long-standing member of the UB community, your safety and security are the top priorities of the UB Police Department and the University's Emergency Management Team.
 Ensuring your well being requires planning, awareness and understanding on everyone's part.

 Take a minute to consider the following: